nodeca/tabex/README.md

 >
 > Awesome things to do with this library:
 >
-> - Send messages (including cross-domain) between browser tabs and windows.
+> - Send messages between browser tabs and windows.
 > - Share single websocket connection when multiple tabs open (save server
 >   resources).
 > - Shared locks (run live sound notification only in single tab on server event).